magepages/mpdocs/docs/better-popup/index.md

 ![what to show](https://i.imgur.com/RbceciU.png)

 * **Content**
-  * Enter the content to show the popup outsite the frontend
+  * Enter the content to show the popup outside the frontend
   * If leaving the blank this field, it will be duplicated with the default content
   * Support HTML content